bpshparis/ma/README.md

 for /f "delims=" %%a in ('cmd /c "echo %KEY% | jq -r .url"') do set BASE_URL=%%a
 @echo URL=%URL%

-::Store Discovery credential in CRED environment variable for /f "delims=" %%a in ('cmd /c "echo %KEY% | jq -r .apikey"') do set APIKEY=%%a set "CRED=apikey:%APIKEY%"
+::Store Discovery APIKEY in CRED environment variable for /f "delims=" %%a in ('cmd /c "echo %KEY% | jq -r .apikey"') do set APIKEY=%%a set "CRED=apikey:%APIKEY%"
 @echo %CRED%